elasticdot/elasticdot.github.io/Readme.md

 ElasticDot
 =======

-FElasticDot is a Platform As a Service built for WordPress.
+ElasticDot is a Platform As a Service built for WordPress.

 Use git to push WordPress Apps to ElasticDot with ease.

 We'll configure Dots, run WordPress, handle databases, cache, and servers so you can focus on WordPress development.

  * No server-side components